Skip Navigation

 Coaching to Success

-• Providers who are interested in participating in a broader community of practice are invited to participate in this peer learning group to connect to sustainable resources.
+• The Coaching to Success (C2S) community of practice offers a free resource open to providers city-wide.
+Providers who are interested in participating in a broader community of practice are invited to participate in this peer learning group to connect to sustainable resources.

-These grants support STAR 1 and 2 childcare providers in Philadelphia currently involved in and looking to make facility improvements, such as purchasing additional furniture or completing minor renovations, at your existing site.
+These grants support STAR 1 and 2 childcare providers in Philadelphia currently involved in quality improvement initiatives and looking to make facility improvements, such as purchasing additional furniture or completing minor renovations.

 Program Supports:

-• Planning Supports: If accepted into the program, providers receive personalized facility scans to co-develop quality improvement/sustainability plans, and then, create a capital investment plan.
-Cohort participants meet together regularly for peer learning.
+• Planning Supports: If accepted into the program, participants receive personalized facility scans to co-develop quality improvement/sustainability plans, and then, create a capital investment plan.
+Cohort participants meet together regularly for peer learning and receive ongoing individualized support from ACCESS project staff.

-• Capital Supports: Projects supported are with a $25,000 capital grant for centers, and a $12,500 minimum capital grant for Group and Home providers.
+• Capital Supports: Projects supported are with a $30,000 capital grant based on identified facility needs.
+Grants of up to $50,000 may be considered for facilities with critical needs.
 Projects are professionally monitored through construction inspection.

 Eligibility:

-• Licensed STAR 1 and 2 child care providers in Philadelphia
+• Licensed STAR 1 and 2 child care programs in Philadelphia

 • Small business/nonprofits